shangl02/Pipeline/TME/QTL_pipeline/README.md

 	         --plink2 path/to/plink2/binary \
              --plink1 path/to/plink1/binary \

 The id_mapping_file needs to have 6 columns, **vcfid, sid, cytoid, Sex, Age, Race.** sid is subject id. cytoid is the cytoreason sample id.
 This command creates a subfolder **f01_qc** in the plink folder created in step1.
 It remove the samples with duplicate WGS data and then it updates the sample name by changing the vcfid to DNA_sid, with plink bfile with prefix **germ_newSp38** as output.
-Finally it transfers the plink file to a table with rows as SNPS and columns as samples and values are genotype.
-The file name is **germ_newSp38.traw.gz**

 ### Step 3) Calculate PC forthe cohort
 This step is used to calculate the principle component of SNPs to predict the ethnicity.
 It uses 1k genomeics as refrence.